dolox/mac-space/README.md

 - **Disabling Grid/Resizing/Moving:** Set the maximum number of columns and rows to `0` to disable resizing and moving of windows.
 Doing this will simply assign the window to a specific space.

-- **Empty Grid Spaces:** Leave `space.window.application` field empty and the grid space will be left empty.
+- **Empty Grid Spaces:** Leave the `space.window.application` field empty and the grid space will be left empty.

 ---